rmajuri/rob-majuri-blog/content/blog/customizing-mui-react-components-with-jss/index.md

 ![A Materiual UI button without styling on hover.](./button4.png)

-Here is the code you would use in order to use the Material UI button component.
+Here is the code you would write in order to use the Material UI button component.

 ![Code for using a Material UI button component.](./mui1.png)